jbcodeforce/kafka-studies/docs/strimzi.md

 * Deploy one to many instances of those CRDs

 * Download release artifacts https://github.com/strimzi/strimzi-kafka-operator/releases.
-Each CRD has a common configuration like bootstrap servers, CPU resources, logging, healthchecks...
+Each CRD has a common configuration like bootstrap servers, CPU resources, logging, health checks...
 * Create a project: `oc new-project eda-strimzi-21`
 * Strimzi provides two cluster roles: `strimzi-view` and `strimzi-admin`.
 So to get non k8s admin user to define strimzi resource do the following: `oc apply -f install/strimzi-admin/`
 * Deploy the cluster operator (to watch a single namespace but it could be multiple ns).
 For that we need to use the namespace the Cluster Operator is going to be installed into: